OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 # Overview

+The Education & Guidance (EG) Practice is focused on arming personnel involved in the software lifecycle with knowledge and resources to design, develop, and deploy secure software.
+With improved access to information, project teams will be better able to proactively identify and mitigate the specific security risks that apply to their organization.

+One major theme for improvement across the Objectives is providing training for employees, either through instructor-led sessions or computer-based modules.
+As an organization progresses, a broad base of training is built by starting with developers and moving to other roles throughout the organization, culminating with the addition of role-based training to ensure applicability and effectiveness.

+In addition to training, this Practice also requires the organization to make a significant investment in improving organizational culture to promote application security through collaboration between teams.
+This approach should be supported with collaboration tools and increased transparency between technologies and tools leveraged for improving the security of the applications.

 | | A: Training and Awareness | B: Organization and Culture |
 |:---|:---|:---|
 | Maturity 1 - Offer development staff access to resources around the topics of secure programming and deployment. | Offer general secure software coding guidance covering OWASP Top 10 | Identify a "Security Champion" within each development team |